ANU Women in National Security Conference

 What is the influence of the visibility of these characters on girls and on young women; on how they see their own access to positions of strength, control, and leadership?

-The term “role model” was coined just last century, by the sociologist Robert K. Merton to describe the fact that as human beings, we model what we see and admire in others.
+The term "role model" was coined just last century, by the sociologist Robert K. Merton2 to describe the fact that as human beings, we model what we see and admire in others.

-Several studies have since found that women benefit from role models of their own gender much more than men do, particularly when those role models are associated with study or work.
+Several studies have since found that women benefit from role models of their own gender much more than men do, particularly when those role models are associated with study or work.3

 Visible role models have always been important.